HenzaT/music-page-copy/README.md

 Regarding the last point, I knew that React is usually best-used for SPAs (Single Page Applications).
 I knew that I would need multiple pages (one for each project), and so rather than conditionally rendering the content, which could quickly become unwieldy, I eventually came across the *React Router* library which handles exactly this.

-For the music player, rather than re-invent the wheel I had quick look for existing audio player components.
+For the music player, rather than re-invent the wheel I had a quick look for existing audio player components.
 I found react-h5-audio-player, which was incredibly easy to set up and use.
 I then styled it so that it fit in with my overall colour theme.
 To use it, I have to upload an mp3 and then pass it as a string.
 However, as I was not comfortable with uploading mp3s of my own songs, I decided that I would in fact require a backend, so that I can safely upload them as secrets.

 I originally had a separate Section component for each of my projects, however it quickly became apparent that I was repeating code and functions (x6 in total!)